Here's Who's Winning in the Latest Trump-Harris Presidential Polls - ExBulletin

 Key context

-Biden dropped out of the race on July 21 after resisting growing calls from within his own party to end his reelection bid following his disastrous performance in the June 27 debate.
+Biden dropped out of the race on July 21 after resisting calls from his own party for weeks to end his reelection campaign following his disastrous performance in the June 27 debate.
 Biden immediately endorsed Harris, and she announced her intention to seek the nomination.
-The party quickly coalesced around her, with every Democratic governor and a majority of Democrats in Congress supporting her.
-She effectively clinched the Democratic nomination as more than half of all delegates announced their intention to formally vote for her nomination, which the party is expected to do in the first week of August.
-An ABC News/Ipsos poll conducted July 26-27 found that Harris' approval rating had risen from 35% in the group's previous poll conducted July 19-20, while Trump's approval rating is 36% and Biden's is 37%.
+The party quickly rallied around her, with 99% of Democratic delegates voting to formally nominate her in a virtual roll-call vote that concluded last week.
+The next day, Harris announced Minnesota Gov. Tim Walz as her running mate, weeks after Trump announced Ohio Sen. J.D.
+Vance as his vice presidential pick at the start of the Republican National Convention on July 18.
+Democrats will hold their convention next week, Aug.
+19-22, in Chicago.

 Further reading